Considering Teachery vs Teachable?

 And The Winner Is…

-When it comes down to it I feel Teachable is the clear winner here.
-They offer cheaper pricing options, give you more features such as upsells, course bundles, and email options.
-However most of all Teachable takes care of all the hosting from your videos, to pdf’s.
+When it comes down to it, I feel Teachable is the clear winner here.
+They offer cheaper pricing options and give you more features, such as upsell course bundles and email options.
+However, Teachable handles all the hosting, from your videos to pdfs.

-This stuff can get expensive and even though Teachable does charge a transaction fee it a minor expense so that you don’t have to figure out how to integrate video hosting using YouTube, or Google Drive.
+This stuff can get expensive, and even though Teachable does charge a transaction fee, it is a minor expense, so you don’t have to figure out how to integrate video hosting using YouTube or Google Drive.

 So are you interested in starting your own course business?
 Click here to sign up with Teachable and get started today.